soda480/threaded-order/README.md

 * Automatic result capture: each task’s return value is stored under `state['results'][task_name]`
 * Thread-safe logging, callbacks, and run summary
 * Graceful shutdown on interrupt
-* `torun` CLI for loading modules, seeding state, and running functions using threaded-order’s dependency-aware scheduler
+* `threaded-order` CLI for loading modules, seeding state, and running functions using threaded-order’s dependency-aware scheduler
 * Shared state support with a built-in lock for safe cross-thread mutation.

 ## Installation